yliess86/PhDThesis/thesis.md

 The history of the field of +ai is not a simple linear and straightforward story.
 The field had its success and failures.
 The term [+ai]{.full} has first been introduced in 1956 by John Mc Carthy and Marvin Lee Minsky at a workshop sponsored by Dartmouth College [@dartmouth_2006], gathering about twenty researchers and intellectuals such as the renowned Claude Shannon (see @fig:dartmouth).
 The field's main questions were supposed to be solved in a short period.

 However, the reality has been far less rosy.
 Over the years, AI has gone through several “winters”, periods of inactivity and disillusion where funding was cut and research interest dropped (see @fig:timeline).
 But with the advent of Big Data and the rise of [+dl]{.full}, +ai is once again in the spotlight.
 The following sections provide a brief overview of the history of AI, from its early days to the current state of the field.
+For a more in-depth look at the history of modern +ai, +dl, we recommend "Quand la machine apprend" from Yann LeCun @lecun_2019.

 ![Photography of seven of the Dartmouth workshop participants.
 From left to right: John McCarthy, Marvin Lee Minsky, Nathaniel Rochester, Claude Elwood Shannon, Ray Solomonoff, Trenchard More, and Oliver Gordon Selfridge.
 Credit: Margaret Minksy](./figures/boai_dartmouth.png){#fig:dartmouth}